B4PT0R/StreamPy/README.md

 Note that, contrary to normal Streamlit syntax, txt is not refering directly to the text content string of the text_input widget, but is rather an object placeholder for the (future!) content of this text_input.
 It will be actualized in real-time if the content changes, and you may retrieve its value at any time by accessing its .value property, as in the snippet.

-Even though the Python interpreter maintains its session state, you may want to use st.session_state as you would in a Streamlit script.
+Even though the Python interpreter maintains its session state, you can still use st.session_state as you would in a Streamlit script.

 To ease widget's keys managment, feel free to use the implemented key generator:
 ```python